+30 minutes

-Suggested Duration Activity and Description 20 minutes Create a typical plant like a flower or design your own plant.
-Draw a few flowers you like, then think about how to design your own flower.
-For the plant, think of the following: A creative name for their plant How the plant eats Whether the plant has a flower or just leaves The colors of each part The kind of environment or country the plant grows in 20-30 minutes <text><image/><text></text></text> 30 minutes Optional: did you know that some of the fruits and vegetables we eat come from different parts of plant?
+Optional: Did you know that some of the fruits and vegetables we eat come from different parts of the plant?
 Carrots are actually roots and grow under the ground!
 Create an edible flower model with the help of an adult to show we eat different parts of plants.
-Look in their kitchen for examples of vegetables and fruits that come from different parts of plants or they can purchase some of these next time they go grocery shopping.
+Look in your kitchen for examples of vegetables and fruits that come from different parts of plants or you can purchase some of these next time you go grocery shopping.
 Suggestions: